Building Relationships with the Academic Community

 - Student and Recent Graduate Recruitment: With more than 240,000 employees across the world, DHS offers unique career opportunities in a variety of fields.
 Attracting talented students and recent graduates to work at DHS is crucial in building the next generation of homeland security leaders.

-- Academic Research and Faculty Exchange: DHS taps the expertise of the nation's colleges and universities to address pressing homeland security needs and incorporate scientific findings into DHS’ operations.
+- Academic Research and Faculty Exchange: DHS taps the expertise of the nation's colleges and universities to address pressing homeland security needs and incorporate scientific findings into DHS’s operations.

 Resources and Programs for the Academic Community

 To strengthen our engagement with the academic community, DHS formed the Homeland Security Academic Advisory Council (HSAAC) in March 2012.
-The HSAAC is a federal advisory committee comprised of university presidents and academic leaders and provides advice and recommendations to the Secretary and senior leadership at DHS on matters related to homeland security and the academic community.
+The Council is a federal advisory committee comprised of university presidents and academic leaders and provides advice and recommendations to the Secretary and senior leadership at DHS on matters related to homeland security and the academic community.
 As a result of the Council's recommendations, DHS has embarked on a variety of initiatives to enhance our engagement with the international student community, improve college and university emergency preparedness, increase outreach to students, faculty and schools, and develop our future cybersecurity workforce leaders.